huskerman34/htc-ccis1301.github.io/assignments/dev-tools/dev-tools-lab-v1.md

 ## Submit Assignment
 Make sure that you have labeled each task in your document and have saved it as a MS Word or RTF file.
 Any file type that I cannot read will receive no credit for the assignment.

-Upload the file to the Dev Tools Lab dropbox on D2L.
+Upload the file to the dropbox on D2L.